kmandalas/overdelivery-mgmt/README.md

 1. Java 8
 2. Maven

-## Requirements to run the examples
+## Requirements to run the example

 1. [Apache Kafka](https://kafka.apache.org/downloads).
 See section with binary downloads and the recommended stable version.
 At the moment of writing the version used is: kafka_2.11-0.10.1.0